davidborzek/hetzner-ddns-updater/README.md

 [![Tests](https://github.com/davidborzek/hetzner-ddns-updater/actions/workflows/tests.yml/badge.svg)](https://github.com/davidborzek/hetzner-ddns-updater/actions/workflows/tests.yml)

-# hetzner-dyndns-updater
+# hetzner-ddns-updater

-hetzner-dyndns-updater is a lightweight service designed to periodically check for changes in your external IP address and update a DNS record at Hetzner when necessary.
+hetzner-ddns-updater is a lightweight service designed to periodically check for changes in your external IP address and update a DNS record at Hetzner when necessary.
 This project simplifies the process of keeping your DNS records up-to-date with your dynamic IP address.

 ## Table of Contents